Ahmed-yasser-66/Tamareen/README.md

 - Browse a large library of exercises with GIFs and detailed instructions
 - Watch YouTube videos to master each move
 - Search for exercises by categories
+- Create Your custom workout plan for the gym.
-- Download your workout plan as a PDF
+- Download your workout plan as a PDF that has clickable links to show exercise details.

 ## 🛠️ Tech Stack